-The other thing that prompted this post was this old recipe.
-It was a delicious cake, but as you can see, pretty hideous.
+The other thing that prompted this post was a chocolate cake recipe I lovingly dubbed “ugly vegan chocolate cake” during the early days of this blog (it’s since been deleted).
 It was the first post on this blog that received any attention.
 I think Finding Vegan might have shared it, but at the time I was pretty clueless and was all “People are looking at my blog!
 What’s happening!?!?!?”
 A number of people later told me that they made it and loved it, so I thought it was high time the recipe got a new home.

 I half suspected the new cake would be just as big an eyesore as the original.
 Cake decorating is not in my area of expertise.
 I didn’t do half bad though, and I figured even if there aren’t many other ten person weddings, this would be perfect for, say, a smallish birthday party.

 If you made the old version (a few people did), you’ll find this version to be richer and denser.
 The cake recipe is basically the same, but somehow stacking the layers on top of each other seems to compress them, so you end up with something more torte-like.
 My family, who had all tried the original, approved of the new cake’s texture.